Web Weirdos: Production

 "Web Weirdos" was written and storyboarded by Ako Castuera and Jesse Moynihan, from a story developed by series creator Pendleton Ward, Patrick McHale, Kent Osborne, and Dick Grunert.
 According to Ward, the original outline for the episode was "super-sitcomy" and "standard", but when Castuera and Moynihan began working on it, they took the story in a different direction.
 In the DVD commentary for the episode, Castuera argued that this episode is epitomic of their differing storyboarding sensibilities, as her scenes focus mostly on physical comedy, whereas Moynihan's focus on emotion.
 For instance, the first half of the episode (storyboarded by Castuera) opens with Finn and Jake parkouring off of boulders and rubble, whereas the second part of the episode (storyboarded by Moynihan) focuses almost entirely on Barb and Ed's complicated relationship.
 According to Moynihan, much of his storyboard material was inspired by experiences he had had at couples therapy with a former girlfriend.
 He noted that for him, the episode was based on the idea that you have to have empathy for your partner.

 The episode guest stars Bobcat Goldthwait and Susie Essman as Ed and Barb, respectively.
 The designs for the spiders are idiosyncratic, as they were purposely crafted by Castuera and Moynihan to differ from other types of cartoon spiders.
 Castuera later said that their designs reminded her of "stuff I find at thrift stores".
-Before the episode aired, Cartoon Network's standard and practices department took issue with the sound that plays when Barb secretes silk.
+Before the episode aired, Cartoon Network's standard and practices department took issue with the sound that plays when Ed secretes silk.
 Originally, the sound effect was "gooier [and] fartier", but this was later cut and replaced with a more tame sound effect.
 Two of the bugs that are trapped on the spider web with Finn and Jake are voiced by series storyboard artist Cole Sanchez and voice actor Tom Kenny.